 AWS CloudFormation is not a hostile environment (and neither a perfect one)

 Before I started my experience with CloudFormation, I heard horror stories.
 But I spent some time with that beast.
 And guess what?
 It is not as ugly as everybody advertises that.

 The apparent advantage is better support for AWS services than any other 3rd party tools.
 When AWS releases a new service in most cases, it is already supported inside CloudFormation, at least partially.

-However, there are some elements that either do not make sense for CloudFormation (e.g., registering DNS name for a machine spawned inside the auto-scaling group), or some are unsupported yet.
+However, some elements either do not make sense for CloudFormation (e.g., registering DNS name for a machine spawned inside the auto-scaling group), or some are unsupported yet.
 Even if you need something custom, you have Custom Resources and AWS Lambda for the rescue.

-According to the documentation – CloudFormation is stateless, but that is a tricky concept.
-It is stateless, except, it is not at all.
+According to the documentation - our hero, AWS CloudFormation, is stateless, but that is a tricky concept.
+It is stateless, except it is not at all.
 From your perspective, you do not need to bother about state management.
-But it is not entirely true – inside the service, it preserves a stack of operations invoked inside your cloud (called events), and it connects them with resources.
+But it is not entirely true - inside the service, it preserves a stack of operations invoked inside your cloud (called events), and it connects them with resources.
 Updates are based on that state.

 What about vendor lock-in?
 What about multi-cloud?

 Let me start with a digression: it’s funny to observe that nobody from Hashicorp claims that Terraform is a tool that allows switching between cloud providers magically, and yet people are using that statement just based on the cloud-agnosticism.